Illustration by Edpuzzle Staff

 If you’ve ever used learning centers or stations in your class, you already understand how practical it is to divide students into small groups and have them work on varied tasks.
-That way, for example, auditory learners can take advantage of their listening skills while kinesthetic learners can thrive using movement.
+That way, students can learn through a variety of ways (with visual, auditory, and kinesthetic tasks for example).

 It’s recommended that students spend anywhere between 10-15 minutes at each station.
 But because kindergarteners and highschoolers have different attention spans (although it doesn’t always seem that way!), this amount of time can vary depending on age.

-In recent years, the station rotation has adapted to modern times and nowadays you probably won’t see a model in action that doesn’t include an “online” station.
+In recent years, station rotation has adapted to modern times and nowadays you probably won’t see a version in action that doesn’t include an “online” station.
 Station rotation and blended learning (the balance of offline and online learning) are a match made in heaven.

-What makes blended learning a natural addition to station rotation is that it gives teachers more dynamic ways to deliver content and have students collaborate.
+- An online station: Gives teachers a more dynamic ways to deliver content.
 At the same time, technology can give students more control over the time, place, pace, and path of their learning.

-With so many edtech options out there, what’s the best choice for your online station?
+A good online station is key to this model.
+But with so many edtech options out there, what’s the best choice for your class?
 That’s where Edpuzzle comes in.